Five states account for over 70 pc of India's active COVID-19 cases: Govt | Health

 Ten states and UTs have not reported any COVID-19 deaths in a span of 24 hours.
 These are D&D & D&N, Nagaland, Tripura, Meghalaya, Sikkim, Mizoram, Manipur, Lakshadweep, Andaman and Nicobar Islands and Arunachal Pradesh.

-Meanwhile, the cumulative number of COVID-19 vaccine doses administered in the country has crossed 10 crores.
+Meanwhile, the cumulative number of COVID-19 vaccine doses administered in the country has crossed 10 crore.

 Cumulatively, 10,15,95,147 vaccine doses have been administered through 15,17,963 sessions, as per the provisional report till 7 am, the ministry said.